 Rockford, IL 61108

-While doctors never intend to cause their patients harm, they are still required to provide compensation when their mistakes result in complications or bodily harm.
-The policies in place at medical care facilities may also contribute to or be the direct cause of medical negligence and the best way to promote change is to hold those facilities accountable.
+While doctors never intend to cause their patients harm, they are still required to compensate when their mistakes result in complications or bodily harm.
+The policies at medical care facilities may also contribute to or be the direct cause of medical negligence.
+The best way to promote change is to hold those facilities accountable.

-The Rockford medical malpractice attorneys of Rosenfeld Injury Lawyers have successfully recovered damages on behalf of thousands of clients and we can maximize your recovery so that you do not need to incur the cost of revisionary treatment, lost wages or out of pocket expenses.
-Contact us today to arrange a free consultation so that we can review your legal options and evaluate your case to determine whether it is in your best interest to pursue litigation.
-If we are unable to help recover compensation on your behalf, our services will be free of charge.
+The north central Illinois medical malpractice injury attorneys of Rosenfeld Injury Lawyers LLC have successfully recovered damages on behalf of thousands of clients.
+As a result, we can maximize your financial recovery so that you do not need to incur the cost of revisionary treatments, lost wages, or out-of-pocket expenses.